briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

 may adopt rules governing the imposition and abatement of such penalties.

-4. _(D)_ All amounts collected under this section shall be considered as taxes collected under sections 124.27 to 124.41 of the Codified Ordinances and shall be credited and distributed to municipal corporations in the same proportion as the underlying tax liability is required to be distributed to such municipal corporations under section 718.83 of the Revised Code.\
+4. _(D)_ All amounts collected under this section shall be considered as taxes collected under [sections 124.27][CFCO 124.27] to [124.41][CFCO 124.41] of the Codified Ordinances and shall be credited and distributed to municipal corporations in the same proportion as the underlying tax liability is required to be distributed to such municipal corporations under section 718.83 of the Revised Code.\
 (Ord.
 2018-22.
 Passed 3-26-18.)

 ## 124.37   Assessments against taxpayer